Welcome to the Firmament

 The Foundation is a set of 4 star systems, all of which are located very close to each other.
 It's also the name of the Firmament's interstellar government.
 The Foundation systems are the oldest human systems, and were the first to be colonised.
 Some would call it the capitol of human civilisation and pinnacle of human achievement; others would call it a repressive oligarchy ruled by a hereditary elite.
 Play here for dystopian fiction lived in a world rife with surveillance, where class is a universal law.

 The Incorporated Colonies are made up of 12 systems that stretch out like arms from the Foundation.
 These are the systems that were settled during the initial boom of interstellar colonisation that came with the invention of the spike drive.
-When the Tau Ultimatum was broadcast throughout the Firmament, they were allowed to retain some measure of independence - in exchange for fealty.
+When the Tau Ultimatum was broadcast throughout the Firmament, they were brought under the Foundation's wing.
+However, they still retain a significant degree of autonomy.
 Less central power and surveillance means it's easier for corporations to do whatever they want.
 Play here for cyberpunk and corporate intrigue.

 The Rim makes up the far reaches of inhabited space: 8 lonely colonies far from "civilised" worlds.
 As more of the attractive systems were colonised, settlers had to go further and further out to find suitable colonies.
 They are far enough away from the Foundation that they were able to remain independent, but this independence comes at a cost.
 The Rim is the poorest and least technologically advanced part of the Firmament.
 Play here for Firefly-style space western adventures.